niravcodes/niravcodes.github.io/_posts/2020-09-14-octopus-game.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/zVu_AQDCDgY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+To play this game in your browser, [click here](https://nirav.com.np/Octopus-Game-JS).

 Before starting, the question was how I would simulate the motion of an octopus in the ocean.
 So I started with a prototype in javascript.
 After some trial and error, and some primitive physics, I had the rough behavior of the octopus down.

 ![GIF of initial game prototype](/assets/img/octo/initOctoGif.gif)